The Citrix SD-WAN release 10 version 1 introduces the following new features and enhancements:

 - Starting in SD-WAN release 10 version 1, the default password is removed from the mysql conf file.

-- Admin user password needs to be set using AWS instance ID, before configuration of SD-WAN appliance.
+- Admin user password is set using AWS instance ID, before configuration of SD-WAN appliance.

 Citrix SD-WAN WANOP in AWS